 Visitor parking is available along Ohio Drive, SW between the Lincoln and Thomas Jefferson Memorials.
 Bus parking is available primarily along Ohio Drive, SW near the Lincoln and Thomas Jefferson Memorials and along Ohio Drive, SW in East Potomac Park.
 See the Maps section for a detailed understanding of these areas.

-Parking costs under the new metered system will be $2 per hour for a maximum of 3 hours (not renewable at that same location), and will be in effect from 7 a.m. – 8 p.m. daily (including weekends and holidays, except 12/25).
-Pay stations will accept credit cards and debit cards (No Cash/Coin); payment can also be made via the Parkmobile app or website.
+The cost of metered parking as of January 1, 2020 will be $2.30 per hour for a maximum of 3 hours (not renewable at that same location), and is in effect from 7 a.m. – 8 p.m. daily (including weekends and holidays, except December 25).
+Pay stations accept credit cards and debit cards (no cash/coin); payment can also be made via the Parkmobile app or website.
 The District of Columbia’s Department of Public Works parking enforcement officers will enforce the meters.

 Recommended in the National Mall Plan and the subject of public review and comment in 2014, the metered parking spaces are available on Constitution Avenue NW between 15th Street NW and 22nd Street NW; Independence Avenue SW between 15th Street and Maine Avenue; Jefferson Drive SW; Madison Drive NW; Ohio Drive SW between 23rd Street SW and Inlet Bridge; Parkway Drive NW; and West Basin Drive SW.
 Parking lots that will become metered include those at the Tidal Basin (off of Maine Avenue SW); on Buckeye Drive SW (next to the tennis courts in East Potomac Park); and Lots A, B and C on Ohio Drive SW in East Potomac Park.